balrog-kun/optiboot/README.md

 The nRF chip is expected to be connected to the arduino using the 3 standard SPI pins (MOSI, MISO, SCK) plus the CE and CSN pins of the nRF chip.
-By default optiboot assumes CE is wired to Analog Pin 1 (PC1) and CSN to Analog Pin 0 (PC0) because they're next to the SPI pins on some Arduinos.
+By default optiboot assumes CE is wired to Analog Pin 1 (PC1) and CSN to SPI Slave Select (SS) aka.
+Digital pin 10 (PB2) because they're right next to the SPI pins on some Arduinos.
 You can change that mapping in optiboot.c.

 FORCE_WATCHDOG=1 enables the watchdog when starting the user application -- it will reset your programs after